Brewers vs. Marlins MLB Betting Odds, Trends & Prediction

-With Joe Ross set to oppose Ryan Weathers in Monday night’s Brewers vs. Marlins matchup, what’s the smart bet at 6:40 p.m.
-ET from loanDepot park in Miami, FL?
+With Robert Gasser set to oppose Trevor Rogers in Tuesday night’s Brewers vs. Marlins pitching matchup, what’s the best bet ahead of first pitch at 6:40 p.m.
+ET from loanDepot park?

 Game Matchup & Betting Odds